 Call Dave Dopf at (949)291-6647 for tryout info.

-13U/7th Grade - Roster is FULL! ***Two or three practices per week plus 2 Sunday doubleheaders and one tournament each month, OR two tournaments per month.
+13U/7th Grade - One roster spot available ***Two or three practices per week plus 2 Sunday doubleheaders and one tournament each month, OR two tournaments per month.

 12U/6th Grade - One roster spot available(SS/P)! ***Two or three practices per week plus two Sunday doubleheaders and one tournament per month OR two tournaments per month.

-11U/5th Grade - Roster for both 11U teams are FULL!!
-Two or three practices per week plus two Sunday doubleheaders and one tournament per month OR two tournaments per month.
+11U/5th Grade - Three roster spots available! ***Two or three practices per week plus two Sunday doubleheaders and one tournament per month OR two tournaments per month.

 10U/4th Grade - Two roster spots available(Various positions, ability to pitch a plus) Two practices per week plus two Sunday doubleheaders and one tournament per month OR two tournaments per month.

-9U/3rd Grade - 5 roster spots available.
+9U/3rd Grade - Our 9U players will be combined onto one of two 10U teams this spring.
 ALL positions available.
 Two practices per week plus two Sunday doubleheaders and one tournament OR two tournaments per month.

 The Lightning were very well represented at the Triple Crown MLK Tournament in Palm Desert sending 7 teams in 6 different age groups.
 Our 13U took home the Silver division Championship with Coach Sak's 10U squad finished as Runner-up.